 Whether you've been asked to submit a curriculum vitae (CV) or resume for graduate school or you're applying for a job, how you present yourself on paper can affect whether your application is accepted or not.

-If you're getting a PhD or you're a recent graduate, creative a CV is paramount if you wish to remain in academia.
-Read below for
+If you're getting a PhD or you're a recent graduate, creating a CV is paramount if you wish to remain in academia.
+Read below for tips and advice on how to write a CV for grad school or employment that will take your application to the next level.

 Depending on the type of application, you may be asked to provide either a resume or a CV.
-What’s the difference? we
+What’s the difference?

 A resume is more commonplace for industry-type job applications.
 It succinctly outlines your professional experience and highlights your major accomplishments in 1-2 pages.
 Other things to include are your educational history, significant awards and honors, and projects that you’ve managed.
-Y
+You might also mention relevant special skills, such as foreign language proficiency, expertise with particular software programs or platforms, and certifications or trainings that you have completed.

 A CV is more comprehensive and can be multiple pages.
 It is generally associated with applications for academic and research positions.
 Your CV can include the same information as a resume, but it should also list your publications, important conference presentations, current research interests and projects, and any research grants or fellowships that you have been awarded.

-How to Format a CV
+How to Format an Academic CV

 With so much information to sift through, a simple format is crucial so readers can find what they need quickly and easily.
-To start, use one font consistently through your document and clearly mark your sections with bolded headings.
+To start, use one font consistently throughout your document and clearly mark your sections with bolded headings.
 Because this is a professional document, avoid using colored text as well as scripted or calligraphic fonts that may be difficult to read.

 Condense your material to provide a clear overview of your experience.
 It is better to keep your CV short and save extensive details for your cover letter or interview.
 If you have multiple items under a section, use bullet points to list each one.
 Don’t forget to use proper citation formatting when listing your publications and presentations, too.